torbsorensen/TSI_classifier/README.md

 Code for loading an already trained model and predicting on data is found in the predictor.ipynb file.

+The codes for transforming the CSV files to Xarray and from there to NetCDF-file is found in CSV_to_xarray_and_plot.ipynb.
+The file also contains some example plots of how the data can be analysed.

 The file predict_functions.py contains supporting functions used in all notebooks.
 A rough description of their functions are found at the end of the transfer.ipynb file.

 ## Results